Hong Kong stocks jump as investors shrug off US-China tensions - Local News 8

 Hong Kong stocks jump as investors shrug off US-China tensions

 Hong Kong stocks are on pace for their best day since March as investors shrug off the Trump administration’s intention to end a special economic and trading relationship with the Asian financial hub.
-There are also signs in the region that China’s economy is continuing to recover from the worst of the coronavirus pandemic.
+There are also signs in the region that China’s economy is continuing to recover from the worst of the coronavirus pandemic — though activity elsewhere in Asia remains grim.

 Hong Kong’s Hang Seng Index rose more than 3.3% in morning trade.
 It was the first opportunity investors there had to react to US President Donald Trump’s announcement last week that Washington would “begin the process of eliminating policy exemptions that give Hong Kong different and special treatment” from mainland China.